+ Justice League novels for adults (2002-03)

 Published by Pocket Books.
 All mass market paperbacks ($6.99) except for The Exterminators.

 These were six adult prose paperback novels which bore cover artwork by Alex Ross.
 Although each focuses on a core character, all JLA members appear in all books.

 2. Wonder Woman: Mythos by Carol Lay.
 320 pages.
 January 31, 2003.
-OWN IT

 This tale is told mostly from Wonder Woman's perspective.
 I enjoyed the parts involving Diana the most.
 In my opnion, she is fascinating enough character to carry the story on her own.

 Upon a return visit to Themyscira, Wonder Woman's mother, Hippolyta, bids her to visit their oracle.
 The oracle gives her a confusing prediction that leads Diana to wonder about the existence of a male band of "Amazons."